 Bring on the color and texture!
-Liven up your flowerbeds and containers with colorful, frost-tolerant pansies, hellebores and other cool-loving annuals and perennials.
+Liven up your flowerbeds and containers with colorful, frost-tolerant pansies, hellebores, pussywillow stems and other cool-loving annuals and perennials.
 Add a dose of Blooming and Rooting for big, healthy blooms all season.

-Or, for busy people and people who don’t want to get their hands dirty, check out our convenient, pre-planted Grab & Go Porch Pots you drop right into your containers or our Porch Pot Membership, for the ultimate in year-round style and convenience.
+Or, for busy people and people who don’t want to get their hands dirty, check out our convenient, pre-planted Porch Pots you drop right into your containers or our Porch Pot Membership, for the ultimate in year-round style and convenience.

 6. LET THEM EAT…FERTILIZER.

 You shouldn’t have to choose from what’s left on someone’s lot.
 When you pre-order your trees at Altum’s, you can make purposeful choices; trees you love and ones that make good additions to your landscape and lifestyle.
 Read tags and ask us before you buy to make sure you have enough space for your mature tree or shrub, that you won’t have to prune excessively, that water requirements match your expectations, sun/shade and more.

-You can pull them as they pop up, or you can kill weeds before they appear with an application of Hi-Yield Pre-emergent before spreading a fresh layer of Altum’s Premium Hardwood and Forest Fines Mulch in tree and shrub beds.
+You can pull them as they pop up, or you can kill weeds before they appear with an application of Hi-Yield Pre-emergent Weed + Grass Stopper before spreading a fresh layer of Altum’s Premium Hardwood and Forest Fines Mulch in tree and shrub beds.

 10. SPIFF UP YOUR TOOLS